Join our newsletter for the inside scoop on Jublia and the events industry

 Imagine a live event moment when attendees begin searching similar use cases, browsing related exhibitors, and asking overlapping questions.

-That is what understanding looks like.
+This is what understanding looks like.
 Not just tracking behavior, but interpreting intent and enabling action while the event is still unfolding.

 Most event discovery still relies on filters, categories, and keywords.
 Attendees must know what to search for, while organizers try to anticipate every possible query in advance.

 The result is more relevant connections and content surfaced faster, reducing search friction and increasing the likelihood that attendees find what truly matches their goals.
-When discovery aligns with intent, engagement becomes more meaningful and satisfaction increases across the event journey.

 As AI becomes commonplace in event technology, automation alone is no longer a differentiator.
 Understanding is.
 The platforms that will matter most are not the ones that add intelligence on top, but the ones that learn as events unfold and carry that learning forward.
+This shift is already reshaping how organizers think about discovery, insight, and operational effort – changing how success is measured: not just what happened, but by what the system understood and acted on in time.

 This is the foundation Jublia AI is built on.
 An AI-native platform designed to learn from interaction, surface insight when it matters, and support organizers as events unfold – not just after they’re over.